gillesdegottex/dfasma/README.txt

 Listening segments of the loaded files is also possible in order to allow perceptual comparison.

-It software is coded in C/C++ using the Qt library (http://qt-project.org).
+This software is coded in C/C++ using the Qt library (http://qt-project.org).
 It is stored as a GitHub project (https://github.com/gillesdegottex/dfasma).